yogh-io/bitcoin-transaction-explorer/README.md

 #### Universal search

-Input anything, transaction ID, block height, block hash, raw blocks, raw transactions, and this explorer will
+Input anything, transaction ID, block height, block hash, raw blocks, raw transactions, and this explorer will figure out what you mean and display what's appropriate.

 #### Mining simulator